rtlabs-com/p-net/doc/using_codesys.rst

 Displaying errors
 -----------------
 Click on the IO-device in the tree structure in the left part of the screen.
-Use the "Log" tab to diplay errors.
+Use the "Log" tab to display errors.

 Displaying alarms